 COMMUNITY DAY SERVICES

 Adult Services are offered Monday through Friday between the hours of 8:30 a.m. and 2:30 p.m. at our Tinley Park campus.
-A variety of programs are offered to enhance each individual’s adaptive living skills, economic self-sufficiency, overall level of independence, and integration into the community.
+A variety of programs are offered to enhance each individual’s adaptive living skills, economic self-sufficiency, overall level of independence and integration into the community.

 Industrial Services is an in-house work opportunity for those who are best suited for employment in a highly supervised environment.
 Work projects are contracted from various businesses and distributed as “piece-work.”
 This means that instead of being responsible for the entire project, the participants complete the pieces they are able to and are paid for the work completed.
 This affords an opportunity to still work and earn money for many adults who are unable to work in the community.

 Supported Employment is designed to provide community-based employment opportunities.
 To prepare each adult for employment, an assessment of the individual is completed.
 Once assessed, they are assigned a job coach who will work with the candidate prior to employment and during the application, interviewing and training process.
 The job coach will also help them find local job openings that match their skill level and interests, while also utilizing St. Coletta’s